 About the optimist-in-chief:

 David Bergman runs an architectural practice that emphasizes the transparent inclusion of sustainable/eco design principles.
-David is also the founder of Fire & Water, a designer/manufacturer of eco lighting.
-He is a LEED Accredited Professional and an adjunct assistant professor at Parsons the New School for Design.
-His book, Sustainable Design: A Critical Guide, was published in 2012 by Princeton Architectural Press.
+He is the Program Director of the New York School of Interior Design‘s Master of Professional Studies in Sustainable Interior Environments and is adjunct assistant professor at Parsons the New School for Design.
+He is a LEED Accredited Professional and Certified Passive House Designer.
+He is the author of Sustainable Design: A Critical Guide, published by Princeton Architectural Press.